peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

-Converts this rational number to an arbitrary-precision decimal number, but if the result would have a nonterminating decimal expansion, rounds that result to the given precision.
+Converts this rational number to an arbitrary-precision decimal number, but if the result would have a nonterminating decimal expansion, rounds that result to the specified precision.

 **Parameters:**